emissary-ingress/emissary/reference/mappings.md

 | [`precedence`](#using-precedence)           | an integer overriding Ambassador Edge Stack's internal ordering for `Mapping`s.
 An absent `precedence` is the same as a `precedence` of 0.
 Higher `precedence` values are matched earlier. |
 | `bypass_auth`             | if true, tells Ambassador Edge Stack that this service should bypass `ExtAuth` (if configured) |

-The name of the mapping must be unique.
-If no `method` is given, all methods will be proxied.
+If no `method` is given, the Mapping will apply to all HTTP `methods`.

 ## Mapping resources and CRDs